marusya-svet/foodgram-project-react/README.md

 # FOODGRAM_PROJECT
 Social network for bloggers and cooks!
+Here you can post your recipes, follow other cooks, add recipes to the favorites list and to shopping list.
+From the shopping list you can download the list of necessary groceries

 ### Tecnologies
 - Python 3.7
 - Django 3.2
 - Nginx
 - Django REST framework 3.12.4
+- Docker

 ### Run project in dev
 - Install and activate virtual environment
-- Create env-file ang fill in it like this:
+- Create env-file in backend and infra directories and fill it in like this:
 ```
 POSTGRES_USER=django_user
 POSTGRES_PASSWORD=(yourpassword)